Muhammad-ali-aren/Muhammad-ali-aren/README.md

-- 👋 Hi, I’m @Muhammad-ali-aren
+- 👋 Hi, I’m Muhammad ali
 - 👀 I’m interested in machine and deep learning
 - 🌱 I’m currently learning it
 - 💞️ I’m looking to collaborate on various deep and machine learning projects.